baobabus/go-apns/README.md

 on the number of notifications pushed and the size of data sent out.
 It then evalutes the stats against its scaling configuration and spins up new streamers if and when is appropriate.

-In the following illustrative scenario
+In the following illustrative scenario:

 - PollInterval = 0.2sec
-- MinSustaing = 1sec
+- MinSustain = 1sec
 - SettlePeriod = 2sec

 ![Scaling sequence](./doc/scale.svg)